cs3157/recitations/B-Makefiles/makefiles.md

 named as the argument after it, `main`.

+### Step 0

+First, let's get the `Makefile` building just one thing.
+To do so, we write a **rule** to build a **target**.
+The syntax of a Makefile is as follows:

+    [target]: [dependencies...]
+        [shell command]
+        ...

+This says that to build `target`, we must first satisfy the one or more `dependencies` that come after the `:`.
+Then, once dependencies are satisfied, we build the target with one or more shell commands.

+_Note that before the shell command you must use a TAB character (and not just 4 or 8 spaces).
+Make sure your text editor is aware of this if you've configured it to expand your tabs._

+Let's write our rule to build `myadd.o`, from `myadd.c`:

+    myadd.o: myadd.c myadd.h
+        gcc -g -Wall -c myadd.c

+Note that just because a file is a dependency doesn't mean that it actually needs to be used in the build command.
+We don't need to tell `gcc` about `myadd.h` because the `#include` preprocessor macro handles that for us.
+But we still need to let Make know that it should rebuild `myadd.o` if updates are made to either `myadd.c` or `myadd.h`, which is why we specify `myadd.h` as a dependency.

+With this as the only thing our `Makefile`, if we run `make`, we'll see that `myadd.o` is built for us!

 ## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
 It can be found in this git repository as